Aconcagua gear list: all you need for summit success

 Complete Aconcagua gear list

 The Aconcagua gear list below comprises everything I packed for the climb.
-Some of the electronics and toiletries are optional, but most items are essential unless otherwise stated.
+Some electronics and toiletries are optional, but most items are essential unless otherwise stated.
 Where possible, I’ve included links to the gear I packed.

 Atlas & BOots